By Connie Wu

 619 street-connected children with special educational needs in Western Kenya gained access to quality inclusive education between February 2016 and January 2020.
 This was the incredible impact that resulted from a humble community-owned inclusive education and protection project (LEAP I) funded by Comic Relief and delivered by a consortium of NGO partners: Chance for Childhood, Kisumu Urban Apostolates Programmes and Yellow House.

 As the Programme Manager during those four years, I have witnessed how project staff, teachers, parents, students, even community members and fellow NGO partners have come to understand and adopt the effective Learning Support Assistant Model, first piloted by Chance for Childhood in Rwanda in 2014, alongside the Kenyan education system.
-If one were to describe the Learning Support Assistant Model, it is one that is similar to a mélange of the British model of Teaching Assistant and a Special Education Teacher roles.
+If one were to describe the Learning Support Assistant Model, it is similar to a mélange of the British model of Teaching Assistant and a Special Education Teacher roles.
 The objective of the Learning Support Assistant Model is to ensure that every child has the right to quality education and learning, especially reaching children with special educational needs in low-resource contexts, where families are struggling to make ends meet and teachers lack the skills and time to support learners with special educational needs.
 In a nutshell, the Learning Support Assistant Model not only focuses on career development for the assistants, but it also builds the capacity of school Head Teachers and classroom teachers, creates awareness on the importance of inclusive education, and offers a low-cost solution to ensure that children with special educational needs are included and valued alongside their peers.

 According to UNICEF, more than 1 billion children are at risk of falling behind due to school closures aimed at containing the spread of COVID-19.
 Whilst many countries have adopted remote online learning programmes for students, we witness how this approach has amplified existing learning inequalities; especially for those who cannot afford the technological devices and access to the internet.
 Globally, 3 out of 4 students who cannot be reached by the remote learning policies provided come from rural areas and/or belong to the poorest households (UNICEF, 2020).
 In communities where access to the internet, mobile phones, and laptops are limited, the Learning Support Assistant Model would therefore enable the continuous learning of students from home.
 By taking all the precautions and following national Standards of Operation, Learning Support Assistants can agree with parents on home visit schedules and provide catch-up lessons to students in the comfort of their homes.